 “Human trafficking is our generation’s form of physical and psychological captivity.
 It is modern day slavery.
 These vile acts involve fundamental violations of our rights and the perpetrators must be stopped,” said Eric Dreiband, Assistant Attorney General for Civil Rights.

 “Forced labor deprives victims their basic human rights and strips away their dignity.
 Labor trafficking schemes are deplorable and do not have place in modern society.
-My Office remains committed to combatting all forms of human trafficking and holding perpetrators accountable for their criminal actions,” said U.S. Attorney Murray.
+My office remains committed to combatting all forms of human trafficking and holding perpetrators accountable for their criminal actions,” said U.S. Attorney Murray.

 “Traffickers treat human beings as commodities.
 They use force, fraud or coercion to prey on people’s vulnerabilities,” said Homeland Security Investigations (HSI) Charlotte Special Agent in Charge Ronnie Martinez.
 “HSI special agents will continue to focus their efforts on eradicating this heinous crime; no one should be subject to human trafficking.”

 An indictment is merely an accusation, and the defendant is presumed innocent unless proven guilty.
-If convicted of forced labor, the defendant faces a sentence of up to 20 years in prison, as well as mandatory restitution.
+If convicted of forced labor, the defendant faces a sentence of up to 20 years in prison, as well a mandatory restitution.

 The case is being investigated by the Department of Homeland Security, Homeland Security Investigations with assistance from the Davidson Police Department and Charlotte-Mecklenburg Police Department.
-It is being prosecuted by Assistant United States Attorney Kimlani M. Ford for the Western District of North Carolina and Trial Attorney Maryam Zhuravitsky for the Civil Rights Division’s Human Trafficking Prosecution Unit.
+It is being prosecuted by Assistant U.S. Attorney Kimlani M. Ford for the Western District of North Carolina and Trial Attorney Maryam Zhuravitsky for the Civil Rights Division’s Human Trafficking Prosecution Unit.